 Dimensions: from a height of 32 meters to 70 meters wide, just that!

 How to get there: From Reykjavik, take road 1 towards south, until you reach route 35 where you will take a left.
 Drive for another 1 hour on road 35 until arriving to Gullfoss!

 The Skogafoss waterfall is taking its waterflow from Skógá river and is situated on the road to Vik in the south of the country.
 It's a great place to stop and take a few shoots.
 This place is impressive because of its beauty and strength.

 Photo: Skogafoss off road 1

-The legend says that a chest full of gold coins would be hidden there, and that a child would have found it a few days later, being able to take only a handful with him, it is said that the rest of the treasure is still there. (pssst! more of Icelandic legends here!)
+The legend says that a chest full of gold coins would be hidden there.
+A child would have found it a few days later but he was able to take only a handful with him.
+It is said that the rest of the treasure is still there. (pssst! more of Icelandic legends here!)

-It is a must to visit Skogafoss during your road trip in Iceland, and a very good stop for stop overs and picnics between the Golden Circle and Vik.
+It is a must to visit Skogafoss during your road trip in Iceland.
+It's a very good stop for stop overs and picnics between the Golden Circle and Vik.